panopset/pan/docs/build.md

     ./baw.cmd

+On Windows systems, you can place a script in your home directory (%USERPROFILE%), to set your %PATH% to point to the requirements.
+Here is what mine looks like:  [setenv.cmd](platforms/win/setenv.cmd).
+You would make adjustments for your installation directories, unless you follow the same conventions.
+Keeping versions out of the path makes your upgrades a much simpler process.

+# Note

-The remaining setup, publish, deploy, and verify pages are for those who wish to mirror panopset.com.
+The remaining pages are for those who wish to mirror panopset.com, this is the only documentation page you need, for building the Panopset desktop applications from source.